14 Jun Loading a Horse on a Trailer: Simple Step By Step Guide

 Be Aware Of Potentially Dangerous Situations That Could Occur

 When a horse is getting worked up over a task that you’re asking them to do, they can start to ignore any sense of personal space you may have.
-Knowing this beforehand will allow you to do groundwork exercises to get your horse respecting your space.
+Knowing this beforehand will allow you to do groundwork exercises to get your horse to respect your space.

 Avoid putting yourself in dangerous areas when working with your horse and a trailer.
 These areas can include between your horse and the trailer wall once your horse is in the trailer.
 I don’t ever recommend going into this area; your horse could easily squish you or freak out and seriously injure you.